 Since it was completed in 1850 the 393-mile East Coast Main Line has been renowned as a high speed railway between London and Edinburgh.
-The reputation of Grantham as a railway centre stems from its adoption as a staging point for main line express services.
-In the days of steam, with coal shovelled by hand as fuel, it was seldom possible for a locomotive - let alone its crew - to work throughout.
-Long-distance services were hauled by a relay of locomotives.
-At just over 100 miles out of King's Cross, Grantham was an ideal distance from London to become one of the regular engine changing points.
-To fulfil this need a locomotive shed opened at Grantham in 1862.
+The reputation of Grantham as a pivotal railway centre stems from its adoption as a staging point for main line express services.
+In the days of steam, with coal shovelled by hand as fuel, it was seldom possible for a locomotive - let alone its crew - to work throughout, so long-distance services were hauled by a relay of locomotives.
+At just over 100 miles out of King's Cross, Grantham was an ideal distance from London to become a regular engine changing point.
+To fulfil this need a locomotive shed opened near the station in 1862.

 We hope Tracks through Grantham gives a unique insight into life on the railway through many personal experiences, documents and photographs generously shared with the project.
 You will also find here the reminiscences of 'loco spotters' of the 1950s and 1960s.
 Some were local lads, but many travelled to Grantham from far and wide to experience the incomparable excitement of the high speed main line steam railway.

 The main line is only part of the story.
 Village stations, branch lines, mineral railways serving local ironstone workings, even sidings into the works of manufacturers - all these and more have played their part.

 In our pages you will find links to other resources on the Internet, and references to our suggestions for further reading in books and periodicals.
 The Grantham Journal, the town's newspaper, was inaugurated in 1854 and is a marvellous resource for information about railway life in the earlier years.
 During the 20th century a remarkable number of people recorded and documented the railway scene at Grantham – its trains and locomotives, its tracks and buildings and, most engagingly, the stories of railway people and their families.
 Authors and photographers have left us a rich legacy in words and pictures which breathe life into railway history.